 Oil boilers are less common than gas boilers, however there are over four million homes in the UK that aren’t connected to the gas main.
 This means that these four million homes need to be heated in other ways.
 An oil boiler is often the best way to do this.
-The oil tank can be fitted on site and filled with oil as and when it’s needed and, in most cases, can be a cheaper heating solution than electric.
+The oil tank can be fitted on site and filled with oil as and when it’s needed.

 An oil boiler works in a very similar way to a gas boiler.
 The fuel, in this case oil, is ignited in the combustion chamber and a heat exchanger warms up cold water, either from the mains in a combi system or from a cold water tank in a conventional system.
 The heated water can be used in your radiators, taps and showers to provide your home with heating and hot water.